DSC-SPIDAL/E599-high-performance-big-data/spring-2019/1/code/output_data/README.md

+The output for both Spark and TensorFlow implementations are runtime and accuracy.
+For Spark, we generated files which have been uploaded.
+The TensorFlow results are in a similar format.

+SPARK

 The output files are the 4 generated files that store the time and accuracy of all iterations of the performance tuning.
 2 each for single and multiple node implementations.

 The first row in each file corresponds to 2 Executors and 2GB.